ft-interactive/starter-kit/docs/recipes/add-o-header-and-o-footer.md

-# Adding o-header and o-footer
+# Add o-header and o-footer

 It's fine to be running `gulp serve` while you're doing the following steps.
 There is no need to quit it; just open a new terminal tab so you can run other commands at the same time.